jirkapok/GasPlanner/doc/roadmap.md

 * Add localizations
 * Allow user to compare multiple plans side by side
 * Algorithm
-  * Improve ascent to next stop by estimated offgasing during the ascent to reduce the stop length
   * Improve performance when estimating stop length
 * Gas consumption:
   * Restore 1/2 and 1/3 reserve strategies